eugene87222/NCTU-Assembly-Language/README.md

   - How to move the cursor and change text / background color of Windows command line.

 ## Assignment 2
+- About:
+  - draw something on console screen
+  - animate character
+  - control character
 - What I have learnt:
   - How to handle input key from keyboard.
   - Draw a rectangle frame in counter-clock manner.